cadeyrn/bookmarks-organizer/README.md

 ## Support the development

-**Please consider making [a donation](https://www.paypal.com/paypalme/agenedia/) to support the further development of Enterprise Policy Generator.
+**Please consider making [a donation](https://www.paypal.com/paypalme/agenedia/) to support the further development of Bookmarks Organizer.
 Thank you very much!**

 ## Description